stlucasgarcia/mob/README.md

 [![Commits][Commits]][Commits]
 [![Latest Release][release]][release]

-The project's main purpose is helping students to organize themselves through Moodle API built in an Discord Bot with more functionalities.
+The project's main purpose is helping students to organize themselves through Moodle API built in a Discord Bot with more functionalities.

-The bot's feature include:
+The bot's features include:

 * Music
 * Moodle